-Global real estate investment trust provider CyrusOne has revealed details about the first phase of its newest data centre, which is being constructed in Frankfurt, Germany.
+Global real estate investment trust provider CyrusOne has revealed details about the first phase of its newest data center, which is being constructed in Frankfurt, Germany.

-The data centre, which is expected to be completed in Q2 2020, will become CyrusOne’s third data centre facility in the Sossenheim district of Frankfurt.
+The data center, which is expected to be completed in Q2 2020, will become CyrusOne's third data center facility in the Sossenheim district of Frankfurt.

 The facility will include two four-storey buildings that are adjoined.
 Together, they will deliver 22MW of power to a technical space of 11,500 square metres.
 They will also include indirect adiabatic air cooling in each data hall, so they operate at extremely low power usage efficiency (PUE).